deepanshs/mrsimulator/docs/user_guide/method/method.rst

-While it's not surprising that a rotation through an angle of zero does nothing to the transition, this turns out to help act as the opposite of a total mixing event, i.e., a **no mixing** event.
+While it's not surprising that a rotation through an angle of zero does nothing to the transition, this turns out to help act as the opposite of a total mixing event, i.e., a ``"NoMixing"`` event.
 As a convenience, this is defined as a ``"NoMixing"`` query and can be implemented with the code below.

 .. plot::